heatdeathnow/PyObfuscator/README.md

-# PyObfuscator
+# PyToPyc
-Creates a directory with just the bytecode and non-py files.
+Creates a new directory from an input directory exactly like the first one, but with the .py files replaced by .pyc files.